Antietam Woolen Manufacturing Company records

 Historical Note

-The Antietam Woolen Manufacturing Company was a small textile mill in Funkstown, Maryland and operated a domestic store in Hagerstown.
-The company was formed in June 1814 and dissolved in April 1816.
-The company leased a factory in Funkstown, Maryland and operated a domestic store in Hagerstown.
-A fulling mill was added in 1815.
-It was typical of the many small textile mills that were established when imports were cut off by the War of 1812, and which quickly collapsed when British competition resumed.
-The company's twelve shareholders were probably all local farmers and landowners who needed to process their own wool.
-They lacked prior manufacturing experience.
+The Antietam Woolen Manufacturing Company was a small textile mill in Funkstown, Maryland, formed in June 1814.
+The company operated a domestic store in Hagerstown and added a fulling mill in 1815.
+It dissolved in April 1816.
+Many small textile mills were established when imports were cut off by the War of 1812 and then quickly collapsed when British competition resumed.
+The company's twelve shareholders were local farmers and landowners who needed to process their own wool and lacked prior manufacturing experience.
 Henry Shafer (1766-1855), the former president, and Gerard Stonebraker (1779-1855) purchased the property from the other partners in 1816.
-Subsequently, disputes arose over settlement of the accounts, and Daniel Sprigg (1790-1871), cashier of the Hagerstown Bank, and, Thomas Harbaugh (1777-1857) were appointed referees in 1828.
-By 1829, the mill was producing ingrain carpets, and a few years later, Brussels carpets, prior to the factory's destruction by fire in 1834.
-The company's affairs were not finally closed until 1843.
+Subsequently, disputes arose over the settlement of the accounts, and Daniel Sprigg (1790-1871), cashier of the Hagerstown Bank, and Thomas Harbaugh (1777-1857) were appointed referees in 1828.
+By 1829, the mill produced ingrain and, later, Brussels carpets.
+Fire destroyed the factory in 1834, though the company's affairs were not closed until 1843.

 Scope and Contents

-The Antietam Woolen Manufacturing Company records describe all of the difficulties faced by the premature industries of the War of 1812 period.
-The records span from the company's formation in 1814 to its dissolvement in 1816, with accounts of referee in liquidation, relating to a factory at Funkstown and a store in Hagerstown, Maryland.
-The records include bills, orders, accounts, inventories and cost estimates.
-Of particular interest are a series of reports on visits to similar mills operated by Du Pont, Bauduy & Company near Wilmington, Delaware, and by Fisher & Gougher in Germantown, Pennsylvania, with notes on workers, machinery and administrative methods.
-The records include much useful data on the hiring of the firm's superintendent, rules for workers, wages and the use of child labor.
-Also included is documentation of the effects of British competition and the settlement of the company's affairs in sale to Shafer & Stonebreaker.
+The Antietam Woolen Manufacturing Company records describe the difficulties faced by the premature industries of the War of 1812 period.
+The records span from the company's formation in 1814 to its dissolution in 1816, with accounts of referee in liquidation relating to a factory at Funkstown and a store in Hagerstown, Maryland.
+The records include bills, orders, accounts, inventories, and cost estimates.
+Of particular interest are a series of reports on visits to similar mills operated by Du Pont, Bauduy & Company near Wilmington, Delaware, and by Fisher & Gougher in Germantown, Pennsylvania, with notes on workers, machinery, and administrative methods.
+The records include much useful data on the hiring of the firm's superintendent, rules for workers, wages, and the use of child labor.
+Also included is documentation of the effects of British competition and the settlement of the company's affairs in the sale to Shafer & Stonebreaker.
 Manuscript records for the company are not complete.
 Daybooks and record books referred to in reports are missing.
 Agents' reports for the first part of 1815 are missing.
-Of the packets numbered by someone in 1829, only #2, #3 and #6 are in the collection.
+Of the packets numbered by someone in 1829, only #2, #3, and #6 are in the collection.

 Access Restrictions